oauthstuff/draft-oauth-rar/main.md

 Based on the data provided in the `authorization_details` parameter the AS will ask the user for consent to the requested access permissions.

-The AS MUST refuse to process any unknown authorization data type.
-If the `authorization_details` contain any unknown authorization data type, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.
+The AS MUST refuse to process any unknown authorization data type or authorization details not conforming to the respective type definition.
+If any of the objects in `authorization_details` contains an unknown authorization data type or an object of known type but containing unknown elements or elements of the wrong type, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.

 Note: If the authorization request also contained the `scope` parameter, the AS MUST present the merged set of requirements represented by the authorization request in the user consent.